MariaVolpe/OSproject/README.md

 S m  -  Show the memory table.

-If command has multiple parts, enter separated by spaces (ie. "d 0 file.txt").
+If command has multiple parts, enter separated by spaces ("d 0 file.txt").

 Disks are enumerated starting at 0.

 ---
 ### CPU Scheduling Algorithm
 ---
 Multilevel ready queue with 3 levels, enumerated from 0.
-The 0th level is round robin where a process is allowed 1 time quantum in the CPU before it is demoted a level, and on the 1st level it is allowed 2 time quantums.
-The 2nd level is First Come First Serve.
+The 0th level is Round Robin, for which a process is allowed 1 time quantum in the CPU before it is demoted a level, and on the 1st level it is allowed 2 time quanta.
+The 2nd level is First Come First Served.
 There is no way for a process to be promoted up a priority level in this simulation.

 ---
 ### Disk Scheduling Algorithm
 ---
-First Come First Serve.
+First Come First Served.
 All processes have the same priority.

 ---
 ### Error Checking